libreddit/libreddit-instances/README.md

       availability of the torsocks program).
 If you want to disable connections to these onion sites, provide the -T option.

+    * This script will return a non-zero status code when at least one instance could not be reached.
+If you want this script always to return 0 even when not all instances could be reached, provide the -e option (this script will still return a non-zero code if there was a problem constructing the final JSON object or if the file supplied to the -I option could not be read).

 OPTIONS
     -I INPUT_JSON
         Import the list of Libreddit onion and I2P instances from the file